 How to create and configure Azure Integration Runtime

-The Integration Runtime (IR) is the compute infrastructure used by Azure Data Factory to provide data integration capabilities across different network environments.
+The Integration Runtime (IR) is the compute infrastructure used by Azure Data Factory and Synapse pipelines to provide data integration capabilities across different network environments.
 For more information about IR, see Integration runtime.

 Azure IR provides a fully managed compute to natively perform data movement and dispatch data transformation activities to compute services like HDInsight.
-It is hosted in Azure environment and supports connecting to resources in public network environment with public accessible endpoints.
+It's hosted in Azure environment and supports connecting to resources in public network environment with public accessible endpoints.

 This document introduces how you can create and configure Azure Integration Runtime.